Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 The 32-bit IP address system is also known as IPv4.
 It allows for over 4 billion addresses (2^32 = 4,294,967,296 addresses).
 We're running out very quickly.
 > IPv4 addresses are just numbers, like `248.228.179.104`.
 Each number separated by decimals cannot be over 255, as that's the 8-bit limit.

 IPv6's adoption is increasing now.
-IPv6 uses 16 bits (hexadecimal represention) for each section of the address, creating a 128-bit address.
+IPv6 uses 16 bits (hexadecimal representation) for each section of the address, creating a 128-bit address.
 This allows almost 80 octillion unique IP addresses.
 > IPv6 addresses can be letters as well.
 They are separated by colons, such as `8cfb:3abd:dde5:ca41:e080:0328:6e86:5007`.
 Each part separated by colons can be from 0000 to ffff.
 This means that there are 1,028x more addresses than IPv4.
 That's 340,282,366,920,938,463,463,374,607,431,768,211,456 addresses.
 > (no, you don't need to remember that)